"Design global, manufacture local"

 The use of the term open source originated with software but has expanded beyond that sector.
 It covers now every other open content and forms of open collaboration, such as at the development of physical products.
 It is a model that we decided to embrace by designing products that are freely available to the public and that can be modified and distributed by anyone.
 Thus, all the products that we release and that we sell are licensed under the Creative Commons 4.0 BY-NC-SA.

 On the other hand, if you already have designed a tool that you would like to share, or modify according to the methodology detailed in this article, join us on our forum and start a thread to showcase what you developed.
-You can visit our Wikifactory page and interact with us there as well.
+You can also visit our Wikifactory page and interact with us there.